SpookedDoor/Andrew-Discord-Bot/README.md

 ## THE MEAT ON THE BONES
 Before using this bot, I'd recommend reading the [discord.js guide](https://discord.js.org/), if you haven't already.

-(... or you can simply install ``npm install discord.js openai axios dotenv`` in your terminal.)
+(...or you can simply install ``npm install discord.js openai axios dotenv`` in your terminal.)

-But if you already have; then you WILL need to have an ``.env`` file and have it look like this:
+But if you already have; then you WILL need to have a ``.env`` file and have it look like this:
 ```dotenv
 DISCORD_TOKEN=YOURTOKENHERE
 BRAVE_API_KEY=YOURKEYHERE